 The first is that self-employed people applying for a mortgage on the high street must provide two years worth of certified accounts.
-Indeed, the more information you can provide that demonstrates you are a low-risk borrower, the better.
+Indeed, the more documents and information you can provide that demonstrates you are a low-risk borrower, the better.
 To that end, if your per annum income is not consistent expect to also provide extra information such as new contracts and savings.

 However, if you opt for a contractor mortgage, you will need to provide only three months of income paperwork.
 Although, any additional evidence that you are low risk like contracts, both historical and future will improve your chances.